HomeFeaturesNew headquarters for Capitec Bank, South Africa

 Sustainable measures

 Environmental performance modelling directly influenced the articulation of the façade.
 The design applied a climate- and site-responsive approach to the fenestration layout.
-Excess heat from the sun was reduced by varying the simple ribbon of fenestration in response to the ever-changing orientation of different parts of the building.
-The process informed areas of fenestration, glazing specification, glare control measures and solar shading.
-Performance modeling also informed the primary ordering of the internal layouts.
-For example, a circulation zone was provided along the external perimeter of the building to distance resident desks from sources of radiant heat.
+Excess solar heat was reduced by adjusting the building’s ribbon of fenestration to match its varying orientation.
+This guided decisions on glazing, glare control, solar shading, and internal layouts.
+For instance, a circulation zone along the perimeter separates resident desks from radiant heat sources.

-Further promoting employee well-being and to ensure that the needs of universal access were met, Capitec engaged with a disability consultant and an acoustic specialist early on in the design process.
-The recommendations of both specialists were incorporated into the building.
-For example, sound-absorbing materials and acoustic separation between meeting rooms were included throughout the building to achieve a specified performance in terms of decibel reduction.
+To support well-being and ensure universal access, Capitec consulted a disability expert and an acoustic specialist early in the design.
+Their recommendations guided the installation of sound-absorbing materials and acoustic separation between meeting rooms to meet the required decibel reduction.

-Capitec rehabilitated a neighbouring area of public open space to be used by staff and the broader community as a recreational area for activities such as walking and running.
+Capitec refurbished a nearby public space for staff and the community to enjoy walking, running, and other recreational activities.
 Fittingly, the building also provides cyclist facilities and purpose-designed showers.

 RELATED ARTICLES